usragent/Roblox-Server-Sniper/README.md

 ## Usage

-To use the project, run the `app.py` script in the `src` directory.
+1. Open `/data/config.json` and fill `RobloxCookie` with your .ROBLOSECURITY and `Target` with the person you are sniping/joining.
-Open `/data/config.json` and fill `RobloxCookie` with your .ROBLOSECURITY and `Target` with the person you are sniping/joining.
+2. To use the project, run the `app.py` script in the `src` directory.

 ## Contributing

 Contributions are welcome.
 To contribute: